5.3 Active Learning from Reading

 - Be intentional about searching for the main ideas.
 Ask yourself at the end of each section or paragraph, “What is the point?” or “What is it that the author wants me to know?”

-- If you are reading a narrative, ask yourself questions like, “Who are the main characters?”
-“Why is this character important to this story?”
-“Why did the author chose to tell this part of the story?”
+- If you are reading a narrative, ask yourself questions like, “Who are the main characters?”, “Why is this character important to this story?”, and “Why did the author chose to tell this part of the story?”

 Finally, taking the time to think critically about the reading you have done further solidifies that information in your memory and can serve to prepare you for exam review.
 Summarizing material using visual organizers (refer to informational box “Visualize Your Information” and Figure 5-1) moves your thinking from low levels of thinking to high levels of thinking on Bloom’s Taxonomy.
 Integrating text and lecture notes and discussing readings with your classmates and professor promotes memory storage of that information and thinking at higher levels as well.